 When seeking permission to reapply for a nonimmigrant visa, you should contact the U.S. consulate where you intend to apply; you might not be required to formally file the I-212 form.
 Instead, the adjudicating officer will determine whether or not to request the I-212 waiver from DHS as a matter of discretion.
 This discretionary determination can be made only as part of the nonimmigrant visa application process and you must first meet all the qualifications of the visa before the officer can decide whether or not you meet guidelines for a waiver.

-You will need to file Form I-212 with either U.S. Customs and Border Protection (CBP), the U.S. Department of State (DOS), the Executive Office for Immigration Review (EOIR), or U.S. Citizenship and Immigration Services (USCIS), depending on where you are and how you intend to enter the United States.
+You will need to file USCIS Form I-212: Application for Permission to Reapply for Admission into the United States after Deportation or Removal with either U.S. Customs and Border Protection (CBP), the U.S. Department of State (DOS), the Executive Office for Immigration Review (EOIR), or U.S. Citizenship and Immigration Services (USCIS).
+Which one to choose depend on where you are and how you intend to enter the United States.
 The different scenarios are set forth in a chart on the USCIS website for your reference.

 There is no way to know for sure whether your application will be approved.
 Permission to reapply for admission is always discretionary and there are many factors that will be taken into consideration, including but not limited to: